-If you have an eye for detail and managing logistics, and the skill and ability to lead a team, a position as a Warehouse Manager might be an excellent fit for you.
+If you have an eye for detail and managing logistics, and the skill and ability to lead a team, a position as a warehouse manager might be an excellent fit for you.

-Warehouse Managers oversee shipping and logistics for facilities.
+Warehouse managers oversee shipping and logistics for facilities.
 They manage and coordinate all activities within a warehouse.
-Everything from receiving and shipping orders to managing warehouse staff to making sure equipment is maintained falls within the duties of a Warehouse Manager.
+Everything from receiving and shipping orders to managing warehouse staff to making sure equipment is maintained falls within the duties of a warehouse manager.
 They make sure all the parts of a warehouse work together seamlessly and efficiently.

 It’s a vitally important job that requires both the ability to plan and lead, as well as possessing experience and understanding of warehousing and logistics.

-Typical Duties and Responsibilities
+Typical duties and responsibilities

-- Oversee warehouse and shipping department
+Oversee warehouse and shipping department

-- Ensure accurate inventory tracking and accounting
+Ensure accurate inventory tracking and accounting

-- Manage the efficient flow of products and materials through a warehouse environment
+Manage the efficient flow of products and materials through a warehouse environment

-- Recruit, train, and coach warehouse staff
+Recruit, train, and coach warehouse staff

-- Create warehouse metrics reports as needed
+Create warehouse metrics reports as needed

-- Follow all applicable safety standards
+Follow all applicable safety standards

-Education and Background
+Education and experience

 This position requires a bachelor’s degree in business management, logistics, or other related fields.